tyson-swetnam/porder/README.md

 ## Changelog

+### v0.7.5
+- Fixed pipwin python path for installer.
+- idlist tool now only returns standard and excludes beta and test quality.

 ### v0.7.4
 - added smart check on partially completed order for reordering.
 - completed orders can be reordered as well